vifon/zsh-image-extension/README.md

 Copy or link this directory to `~/.zsh-image-selector/`.
 Run `make` and then just source the `~/.zsh-image-selector/image-selector` file in your `zshrc`.

+You can use some other directory in more recent versions but it is only slightly tested.

 ACKNOWLEDGMENTS
 ===============